-Manasi Diwakar is a writer and professional editor.
-Her work has appeared or is forthcoming in North of Oxford, Melbourne Culture Corner, Impspired, Literary Impulse, Wingless Dreamer, The Rainbow Poems, among other places.
-She volunteers read more...
+Manasi Diwakar is the author of 'Tea for Two' and a professional editor.
+Her work has appeared in North of Oxford, Melbourne Culture Corner, Impspired, Literary Impulse, Wingless Dreamer, The Rainbow Poems, among other places. read more...

 Women's Web is an open platform that publishes a diversity of views, individual posts do not necessarily represent the platform's views and opinions at all times.

 Stay updated with our Weekly Newsletter or Daily Summary - or both!